Governance

 Dr. Albino Jopela is a Mozambican-born heritage scholar and committed Pan-Africanist currently serving as the third Executive Director of the African World Heritage Fund (AWHF) since 2023.
 In this strategic leadership role, he oversees the only UNESCO Category 2 Centre in Africa explicitly mandated to support the implementation of the 1972 World Heritage Convention on the continent and to help achieve the objectives of the African Union’s Agenda 2063 and UNESCO’s Priority Africa, particularly through World Heritage capacity-building and financing.

 Dr. Jopela has held several prominent positions in the heritage sector, including Chairperson of the Association of Southern African Professional Archaeologists (ASAPA), Co-Chair for Africa and the Middle East of the Climate Heritage Network (CHN), and Advisor to the International Council on Monuments and Sites (ICOMOS) on World Heritage matters.
-He is also a Research Fellow at Eduardo Mondlane University (Mozambique) and the University of Cape Town (South Africa).
-With numerous publications in high-impact academic journals on heritage formation, conservation, and management, Dr. Jopela has significantly contributed to advancing scholarly discourse and influencing policy frameworks that centre African perspectives in heritage governance.
-He helps to position heritage not only as a cultural imperative but also as a driver for sustainable development, social cohesion, and climate resilience in Africa.

 Ms Veronica Maduna